ixofoundation/genesis/pandora-7/patch.md

 cp ~/.ixod/data/priv_validator_state.json ~/
 ```
 ### 3. Backup data directory
 Incase we need to restore to take the export route.
 Might take a while to backup.
-Ensure 40GB of free space (Not necassary)
+Ensure 40GB of free space (Not necessary with this patch)
 ```
 tar -c -z -v -f pandora-7.tar.gz /home/ixo/.ixod/data/
 ```
-### 4.Downlaod the snapshot
+### 4.Download the snapshot

 ```
 cd ~/.ixod/data/